US surgeon general cited for being in closed Hawaii park

 At the time, Oahu parks were closed by Honolulu Mayor Kirk Caldwell in an attempt to prevent crowds from gathering.

-A phone number Adams gave the officer is the same number Adams listed on an email to the Hawaii attorney general’s office seeking an exemption for Hawaii’s quarantine on arriving travelers.
+A phone number Adams gave the officer is the same number Adams listed on an email to state officials seeking an exemption for Hawaii’s quarantine on arriving travelers.

-His office didn’t immediately comment on the citation Tuesday.
+The email to Adams confirming his exemption included links to rules that were in effect in each of Hawaii’s counties, including the order closing Oahu parks.

+“We do not have a comment at this time,” said Kate Migliaccio-Grabill, a spokeswoman for the Office of the Surgeon General said.

+Later Tuesday, Honolulu attorney Lex Smith issued a statement: “During his visit to Oahu, the surgeon general was cited for accidentally violating the mayor’s emergency order, due to his misunderstanding of the law.
+He has not asked for, nor has he received, any special treatment in connection with this citation, and will respond to it appropriately.”

 Court records show a remote hearing is scheduled for Oct.
-21.
+21. Violating any of the mayor’s emergency orders is punishable as a misdemeanor, with fines of up to $5,000, up to a year in jail, or both.

-Representatives for Caldwell and Hawaii Gov. David Ige didn’t immediately respond to requests for comment.
-A spokesman for Hawaii Attorney General Clare Connors says she wasn’t aware he had been cited.
+Caldwell won’t be commenting, the mayor’s office said.
+Hawaii Gov. David Ige’s office said he wasn’t immediately aware the Surgeon General was cited while he was here.
+A spokesman for Hawaii Attorney General Clare Connors said she wasn’t aware he had been cited.

 Court records show that Dennis Anderson-Villaluz was also cited.
 Adams listed him as his aide in his exemption request.
-An attempt to reach Anderson-Villaluz through the U.S. Department of Health and Human Services wasn’t immediately successful.
+Reached by phone Tuesday, Anderson-Villaluz declined to comment.

 A few days after the citation, Adams appeared with Caldwell at a news conference announcing a partnership between the city and federal government for surge testing.